Hipponicus III

 Aelian, in his Varieties of History, reports this anecdote about Hipponicus:

-Hipponicus son of Callias would erect a Statue as a Gift to his Countrey.
+Hipponicus son of Callias would erect a Statue as a Gift to his Country.
 One advised him that the Statue should be made by Polycletus.
 He answered, "I will not have such a Statue, the glory whereof will redound not to the Giver, but to the Carver.
 For it is certain that all who see the Art, will admire Polycletus and not me."